Skip to content

 See App of Apps Pattern.

-Running nixidy switch .#dev will create the ./manifests/demo relative to the current working directory and sync the newly generated manifests into it.
+Running nixidy switch .#dev will create the ./manifests/dev relative to the current working directory and sync the newly generated manifests into it.